sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/publishing.md

 # Publishing a Sourcegraph extension

 Publishing a Sourcegraph extension is fast and easy.
-It simply involves building (compiling and bundling) one or more TypeScript files into a single JavaScript file.
+It involves building (compiling and bundling) one or more TypeScript files into a single JavaScript file.

 When [setting up your development environment](development_environment.md), you'll already have: